kylejcarlton/kylejcarlton.github.io/_pages/about.md

 ---
 <center><img src="/images/profile.jpeg" style="border-radius: 90%;"></center>
 <br>
 By day I'm an engineer for a medical device company.
-At night I enjoy DIY projects of all kinds, riding my bike and live music.
+At night I enjoy DiY projects of all kinds, riding my bike and live music.
 I started this [Github Page] to document my open source projects and ideas.

 Work and recreation take me all over the globe, here's everywhere I've been.